ArnauGarciaDuran/DiSCO/README.md

-# DiSCO: Data–Spectra Crossover Scripts
+# DiSCO: Dinuclear Spin-Crossover properties prediction scripts

-This repository contains a set of Python codes to study the **spin-crossover (SCO) properties of dinuclear [Fe₂] systems**, based on the theoretical framework described in the paper:
+This repository contains a set of Python codes to study the **spin-crossover (SCO) properties of dinuclear systems**, based on the theoretical framework described in the paper:

 **[“Tuning the spin-crossover properties of [Fe₂] metal–organic cages”](https://doi.org/10.1039/D4DT01213E)**